netdata/netdata/collectors/plugins.d/README.md

 ### command line parameters

 The plugin **MUST** accept just **one** parameter: **the number of seconds it is expected to update the values for its charts**.
-The value passed by netdata to the plugin is controlled via its configuration file (so there is no need for the plugin to handle this configuration option).
+The value passed by Netdata to the plugin is controlled via its configuration file (so there is no need for the plugin to handle this configuration option).